LeBron James More Likely To Stay In Cleveland After Game 7 Win Against Boston, Per ‘HL’

 “But to make it this far has shown him that there is something special in Cleveland, and he is more likely to stay with the team after this season is over whether they win the championship or not.”

 LeBron James and the Cleveland Cavaliers will open the 2018 NBA Finals on Thursday night in either Golden State or Houston.
-The place will depend on who wins the Western Conference Finals on Monday night, as the Houston Rockets will look to defeat the defending champs, the Golden State Warriors in Game 7 at their place.
-If the Warriors win, it will be the fourth time they’ll face the Cavs in The Finals in as many years.
+The place will depend on who wins the Western Conference Finals on Monday night, as the Houston Rockets will look to defeat the defending champs, the Golden State Warriors, in Game 7 at their place.
+If the Warriors win, it will be the fourth time they’ll face the Cavs in the Finals in as many years.